This article may contain compensated links. Please read the disclosure for more info.

-However, it is possible to teach yourself to play piano and become a good pianist.
+However, it is possible to teach yourself to play piano as an adult and become a good pianist.

 Easy, simple piano music is very much possible to learn really fast.
 Then it is up to you how far you will go!

-The magic about piano playing is exactly how you press down that key.
+The magic about piano playing is precisely this, how you press down that key.
 You need imagination and expression.

 Try it now, press down a key on your piano- anyone, it doesn’t matter.
 OK.
-Now press it down again as if it was the most precious note in the universe...release it carefully.
+Now press it down again as if it was the most special note in the universe...release it carefully.

 Wow.
 That should have been a huge difference!

 Well, OK.
-That’s a bit silly- I hope I got my point through- of course you want to play more than one note!
+That’s a bit silly- I hope I got my point, though- of course, you want to play more than one note!
 Just remember that how you play is more important than what you play.

-2. Set up your piano work place to be as inviting as possible.
+2. Set up your piano workplace to be as inviting as possible.
 You will need a good piano, a comfortable chair, and great lighting.

-10. Spend a few minutes each day to pick out simple melodies by ear.
+10. Spend a few minutes each day to pick out simple melodies playing by ear.
+Start very simple- "Hot Cross Buns," for example.
+Then gradually up to "Twinkle, Twinkle Little Star."
+Five minutes a day is all you need.